-It is not only mothers who wants to know how much maintenance they should claim.
+It is not only mothers who want to know how much maintenance they should claim.
 Fathers are very much interested in wanting to know how much they should pay.
 It is my view that there is nothing wrong with a father wanting to know whether or not he is paying too much maintenance.
 This is so as it is both parent’s responsibilities to maintain a child according to their means.
-However, what I do have issue with is when fathers try to avoid their maintenance obligations.
+However, what I do have the issue with is when fathers try to avoid their maintenance obligations.
 Even if you are unemployed, you can still pay maintenance depending on your means.
-And then you have mothers who wants to exploit the fathers.
+And then you have mothers who want to exploit the fathers.
 The same applies when the roles are reversed.
-This is when the father is the primary care giver and the mother pays him child support. – Adv.
+This is when the father is the primary caregiver and the mother pays him child support. – Adv.
 Muhammad Abduroaf LL.B LL.M – Advocate of the High Court of South Africa.

-Common child support questions
+Common child maintenance questions